 Buzz marketing is typified by its unusual and unconventional approach to branding and creating campaigns.

-Consumers are often drawn to the new and exciting.
+It is our nature to always be drawn to the new and exciting.
 Therefore, creating a campaign that hasn’t been seen before, or has elements that differ from what already exists on the market is key to success.

 Sometimes being a little weird can also be helpful in producing a successful campaign.

-One example of successful unusual buzz marketing is OverweightDate.
+One example of successful and unusual buzz marketing is OverweightDate.
 This dating website is targeting overweight people and providing something unique and unusual, compared to other dating sites.

 Through online advertising, effective keyword usage, and, of course, word-of-mouth, the promotional campaign managed to create a lot of buzz among people, which increased the number of platform users.